joshtynjala/actionscript-3.0-developers-guide/core-actionscript-classes/working-with-arrays/indexed-arrays.md

     var numbers:Vector.<int> = Vector.<int>(["1.5", "17", "Waffles"]);
     trace(numbers); // output: 1,17,0

-If any of the source elements can’t be converted, an error occurs.
+If any of the source elements can't be converted, an error occurs.

 When code calls the `Vector.<T>()` global function, if an element in the source array is an instance of a subclass of the specified base type, the element is added to the result Vector (no error occurs).
-Using the `Vector.<T>()` global function is the only way to convert a Vector with base type `T` to a Vector with a base type that’s a superclass of `T`.
+Using the `Vector.<T>()` global function is the only way to convert a Vector with base type `T` to a Vector with a base type that's a superclass of `T`.

 </div>